rbsec/sslscan/README.md

 tested on Windows.
 As such, the Windows version should be considered experimental.

 Pre-build cross-compiled Windows binaries are available on the [GitHub Releases Page](https://github.com/rbsec/sslscan/releases).

+### Building on OS X
+There is experimental support for statically building on OS X, however this should be considered unsupported.
+You may need to install any dependencies required to compile OpenSSL from source on OS X. Once you have, just run:

+    make static

 ### OpenSSL issues